Program Manager for the Center for Social Innovation and Enterprise (CSIE)

 Program and Training Director, Office of Community, Equity, and Diversity

 Allyson holds a B.S. in Business Administration from Southern NH University’s advanced studies program and a Masters in Public Policy and Management from the Muskie School of Public Service at the University of Southern Maine.
 She comes to UNH with a breadth of experience in community leadership, civic engagement, and social justice advocacy.
 Allyson serves on numerous statewide boards and committees that work to embrace diversity, and create a culture of equity and inclusion.

 Additional Social Justice Educator facilitators and team members include:

-Kathy Fletcher, Reference and Public Services Librarian, UNH Law School, Darnelle Bosquet-Fleurival, Assistant Director, Residential Life (Learn more about Darnelle), Andres Mejia, Associate Director, Carsey School, Michele Holt-Shannon, Associate Director, NH Listens (Read her Bio), and Joelle R. Ryan, Contract Faculty, Women's Studies, Isaiah Iboko, Coordinator Special Student Programs, Office of Multicultural Student Affairs, Te-Hsin Chang, PhD student, Lisa Enright, Associate Dean of Instruction and Director of Academic Success at UNH Manchester, Kristen Butterfield, Program coordinator, Honor's Program (Learn more about Kristen), Larry Brickner-Wood, Chaplain and Executive Director of the United Campus Ministry to UNH
+Kathy Fletcher, Reference and Public Services Librarian, UNH Law School, Darnelle Bosquet-Fleurival, Assistant Director, Residential Life (Learn more about Darnelle), Andres Mejia, Associate Director, Carsey School, Michele Holt-Shannon, Associate Director, NH Listens (Read Bio), and Joelle R. Ryan, Contract Faculty, Women's Studies, Isaiah Iboko, Coordinator Special Student Programs, Office of Multicultural Student Affairs, Lisa Enright, Associate Dean of Instruction and Director of Academic Success at UNH Manchester, Kristen Butterfield, Program coordinator, Honor's Program (Learn more about Kristen), Larry Brickner-Wood, Chaplain and Executive Director of the United Campus Ministry to UNH

 If you are interested in becoming a Social Justice Educator Trainer, (Click Here) to view the application process.
 If you have additional questions, please contact one of our trainers.